-• Use Wi-Fi to connect from a Mac: Click the Wi-Fi status menu ? in the menu bar, then choose your iPad from the list of available networks.
+• Use Wi-Fi to connect from a Mac: On a Mac, click the Wi-Fi status menu and in the menu bar, then choose your iPad from the list of available networks.

 If asked for a password, enter the password shown in Settings > Personal Hotspot on your iPad.